william-hazem/Fraction/README.md

 After a Real object is instance, you can you the usual operations to work with it (look the Test_Real.cpp).

 For convert the **Real to float/double** number you can call method get.

+## Warning
+The Real class can simplify the fractions, but this don't happen when you create a instance.